-Jacob Flores found his way to the church after 32 years of secretly adoring the saints and (not so secretly) geeking out to Mariah Carey.
-He's a Seattle native now living in Dallas with his husband, Patrick (also on this page) and their black lab Oakley.
-He currently works in tech, helping people get jobs, and strives for an equitable and affirming Church.
+Jacob Flores found his way to the Church after 32 years of secretly adoring the saints.
+He's a Seattle native now living in Dallas with his husband and their black lab Oakley.
+He currently works in tech, studies UX design, and strives for an equitable and affirming Church.

 Patrick Flores is a former seminarian, former theology teacher, and former religious brother.
 He lives in Dallas with his husband and is the co-host of Tabard Inn, a podcast about the stories we share while on pilgrimage as Queer Catholics.